 Executive Bourbon Steward, Stave and Thief Society.
 I attended Moonshine University in May 2018 to earn my certification as an Executive Bourbon Steward.
 Executive Bourbon Stewards are bourbon advocates with the knowledge and yearning to spread and promote the good word about bourbon.
 Being an Executive Bourbon Steward is all about helping others enjoy and buy more bourbon.
 The certification process requires learning about the Stave and Thief Society’s Bourbon Body of Knowledge, some practical experience in the still house, sensory training, and an examination.

 Five Star Mariner and Bronze Medallion, Holland America Line.
 We started cruising in 1996 with Holland America Line (HAL).
-We have achieved their highest loyalty level, Five Star Mariner, with seventeen cruises with 250 days at sea to various locations around the world such as Alaska, Australia, New Zealand, the Mediterranean, and the North Sea.
+We have achieved their highest loyalty level, Five Star Mariner, with eighteen cruises with 280 days at sea to various locations around the world such as Alaska, Australia, New Zealand, the Mediterranean, and the North Sea.
 We also have cruised once with Princess Cruises.

 - Golden Shellback for crossing the point where the Equator crosses the International Date Line